padmapria/4.ML_Ecommerce_Customer_Purchase_Analysis/README.md

 The aim of this project is to use Linear regression to figure out how to maximize the Yearly Amount spent by the customers in ecommerce app/webpage.

-The ecommerce customer data has following features
+The ecommerce customer data has following columns
 1) Columns
 2) Email
 3) Address